emmettcollings/bubbie-vi/a2tests/README.md

 For example, the first byte of screen data is $3d, which is 0011 1101 in binary.
 The top nibble is 0011, which is the lookup address for the letter `B`, and the bottom nibble is 1101, which is the lookup address for the letter `U`.
 Thus, $3d will be written to screen memory as `BU`.

 Since we're dealing with 4-bit values (power of 2, woo!), this method is naturally intuitive to understand and implement (for a computer scientist).

+# Exomizer 3

+**File:** bin/exomizer/exomizerCompressionCompressed.prg (435 bytes)

+**Compression Ratio:** 0.93

+Exomizer 3 was pretty straightforward in regard to the implementation within our code.
+It took a bit of time to get functional properly, due to mistakes regarding the jump address, so the compression wasn't occurring properly.

+As explained above, Exomizer 3 was straightforward to implement.
+All that was required to get it up and running was copying the two files for Exomizer's decrunchers and importing the `main.s` file into our title screen code.
+After that, all we needed to do was compile the title screen like before, and then we'd run `exomizer` (the compressor) in VIC-20 mode with a jump address of `0x1101`.
+It'd take in our previously built prg file (Which contained our original code, plus the decruncher's code), and produce a new compressed prg.

+Finally, moving on to if it's an efficient compression method or not.
+Exomizer 3 had a compression ratio of 0.93.
+So, we saw an increase in size, which isn't what you'd want of a compression method.
+However, this could be due to the fact that our input data was so small.
+If we were to compress a larger file, we'd likely see a better compression ratio.
+However, it still does not appear to be the best compression method.

+# zx02 (NOT IMPLEMENTED)

+**File:** N/A

+**Compression Ratio:** N/A

+We attempted to implement zx02 as a compression method for our title screen, however, haven't done so successfully.

+It appears as if we have properly updated `zx02/zx02-optim.s` to follow the syntax of DASM, and we attempted to do that for one of the test cases from the zx02 repository (Specifically, `test-optim.asm` from the zx02 repository) but we weren't able to get our title screen to successfully display on the screen.

+As zx02 has no documentation, we relied on the test examples that were within the repository.
+We initially got two binaries of the original title screen, one of the screen memory region and one of the user code memory region.
+We tested both by compressing them with zx02 into its format, and attempting to include it within `zx02/zx02.s`.
+However, we weren't able to see any of our data within any of the memory dumps that we downloaded from your online emulator and on the screen was just a bunch of gibberish blocks (Which didn't change no matter where we stored the data, how we included files, which is weird?
+I'd expect the block order or something to change, but nothing)

+We've finally decided that we no longer want to pursue implementing zx02, and have decided to work on another compression method.
+However, we'd love to know what we didn't understand in regard to implementing zx02, as we're interested in comparing its compression to Exomizer.